2Toad/reflex/docs/api-reference.md

   options?: ComputedOptions<TResult>
 ): Reflex<TResult>

 Creates a computed value from other reactive values.
+The computed value updates automatically when any of its dependencies change.

 #### Options